QuantumMaterialsModelling/bands4vasp/README.md

 The datafiles are all stored in './bands4vasp_data/', except the FERMIROOTS.dat file(s).

-* _FERMIROOTS.dat_ contains all information of the evaluated Fermi vectors.
+* _FERMIROOTS.dat_ contains all information of the evaluated Fermi vectors and some calculation specific information.
+The file is stored in the execution directory.
 * _banddata.dat_ contains the raw data of the whole bandstructure.
 * _banddata.slim.dat_ contains the manipulated data of the bandstructure.
 * _banddata.specfun.dat_ contains all information of the spectral function from the bandstructure